Performance¶

 - Swarm Settings — where Capacity, LOD, Dormancy live.

-- Animation — VAT, GPU instancing, mobile prefab checklist.
+- Animation — VAT, Animator-based animation, mobile prefab checklist.

 - Troubleshooting — performance issues and fixes.